-I owe my love for the dip pen to photos of white calligraphy that I saw on the internet circa 2012.
-The idea of making opaque white letters encouraged me to pick up a dip pen for the first time!
-Writing with white calligraphy ink didn’t come easily, though; I’ve made many opacity-affecting, smudgy mistakes along the way.
-For that reason, I decided to write today’s blog post as a guide for you when you’re ready to jump into the world of making beautiful white letters!
+I owe my initial interest in pointed pen calligraphy to photos of luscious white script that I saw on the internet circa 2012.
+Learning how to write with white calligraphy ink didn’t come easy, though.
+I’ve made many frustrating mistakes along the way!
+For that reason, I decided to write today’s article as a guide…

-If you’d like to do more research before landing on a white ink to purchase, check out these articles here on TPK:
+In today’s article, I’m honing in on Bleed Proof White because it’s the white ink that I always use.
+If you’d like to do more research before deciding on the right white ink for you, check out these articles here on TPK:

 When the ink looks opaque and writes smoothly, you know you’ve reached the correct viscosity!
-Note that you will likely have to add water to the ink before every writing session (or at least I have to here in the dry Colorado climate).
+Note that you will likely have to add water to the ink before every writing session.

 I also often use this ink on cheap black cardstock from big box craft stores like Michael’s.
 (Calligraphy ink normally feathers on cardstock.)